ANRChoucas/covikoa/README.md

 *Performance can be slightly degraded inside the Docker container*

-- Go on http://0.0.0.0:8000/ using any modern web-browser to see the example map.
+- Go on http://0.0.0.0:8000/ using any modern web-browser to see the example geovisualisation.

 - Change the number in `case-study-5.toml` between 1 and 7 and restart it to test the other case study.